EggshellBoom/TRINA_HeadControl/README.md

 1. scipy
 2. numpy
 3. dynamixel_sdk
+4. threading
-4. serial (for dynamicel_sdk internal usage, some installation comes with this built-in)
+5. serial (for dynamicel_sdk internal usage, some installation comes with this built-in)
-5. WebSocket(using the version aligned with the VR headset)
+6. WebSocket(using the version aligned with the VR headset)
-6. pandas(only for plotting the sin waves)
+7. pandas(only for plotting the sin waves)

 All of the libraries except for WebSocket is using the most updated version, so a simple pip install should get the job done :)

 The only code one should modify to control the motors is line 39 of **servoController.py**.
 This line specifies which communication port is used.
 On a Windows machine, once the U2D2 chip is connected, one could find the COM port under the device manager.(Default 'COM1').
 On Linux, the default is '/dev/ttyUSB0'.
 One can open the terminal and type: `ls /dev/tty*` to find more details.
+There might be permission issues acoording to the system.
+Usually `sudo chmod a+rw /dev/ttyUSB0` will fix that.